boostercloud/booster/docs/README.md

 - Retrieve all posts
 - Retrieve a specific post

 Booster applications provide you with a GraphQL API out of the box.
-Commands are mapped to mutations and read models to queries.
-To perform calls to the GraphQL API, you can use any HTTP client you want; we recommend you to use [Postwoman](https://postwoman.io/graphql).
+Commands are mutations, and read models are queries.
+To perform calls to the GraphQL API, you can use any HTTP client you want; we recommend you to use [Postwoman](https://postwoman.io/graphql), which is free and includes great support for GraphQL.

 ##### 7.1 Creating posts